Alucard: This reversal of "Dracula" is so prevalent as to count as its own trope.

 Tobor the Great (1954) was about a robot designed to replace astronauts.

-In Scooby Doo Curse Of The Lake Moster, Mystery, Inc. are looking for a modern-day desendant of the witch Wanda Grubwort.
+In Scooby-Doo!
+Curse of the Lake Monster, Mystery, Inc. are looking for a modern-day descendant of the witch Wanda Grubwort.
 Shaggy points out that Trowburg (the name of the woman who runs the general store) is Grubwort spelt backwards.